-This is my personal favourite.
-Super Pyxelate is the improved and faster version of original Pyxelate module.
+This is my personal favorite.
+Super Pyxelate is the improved and faster version of the original Pyxelate module.
 The module shares a lot of components with the Pyxelate algorithm and creates 8-bit images.
-The module also allows you to upscale image, change dimensions, depth and grayscaling of the image.
+The module also allows you to upscale images, change the dimensions, depth, and grayscaling of the image.

 Method -1: Convert to 8-bit Images using Super Pyxelate